You’re being watched. Maybe.

-Whether it’s criminals or the government, there’s always a good chance that your privacy is being breached due to carefully concealed cameras and microphones that monitor your every move without your knowledge.
-Although some of these cameras and microphones are planted illegally, it doesn’t make it right to have someone intruding your home.
+Whether it’s criminals or the government, there’s always a good chance that your privacy is being breached by carefully concealed cameras and microphones that monitor your every move without your knowledge.

-If you feel like you’re being recorded and that you hate your privacy being violated, then it’s advisable that you conduct a thorough counter surveillance check of your premises to look for hidden cameras, microphones, GPS tracking devices and other kinds of bugs.
+If you feel like you’re possibly being recorded and you hate having your privacy violated, then you’ll want to conduct thorough counter surveillance.
+You need to check your premises for hidden cameras, microphones, GPS tracking devices and other kinds of bugs.

 Most techniques involve doing a thorough sweep using your physical senses, and then using electronic aids.
-Read our full guide, packed with information to help with detecting hidden cameras or bugs around your home, on your person or car.
+Read our full counter surveillance guide to help with detecting hidden cameras or bugs around your home, on your person, in your car, or at your workplace.

 There are a number of ways you can detect hidden bugs and find hidden cameras without any sort of special equipment.
 Protect your home or business with these techniques.

 Scan the room carefully.
 Usually, some of the most common recurring hiding spots for cameras and microphones are those that are unusual or inconspicuous, such as inside a stuffed animal, a strange looking water bottle, an alarm clock radio, or behind a painting or picture frame.

 Although most cameras are usually hidden, their lens needs to be exposed for them to work.
 Check your decorations for any visible lenses or glass-like surfaces that might feel like a hidden camera.

-Often the most effective cameras will be positioned in a way that will see as much of the room as possible.
-So look for decorations on the edges of each room that are angled awkwardly to best view any kind of activity.
+Often the most effective cameras will be positioned in order to see as much of the room as possible.
+So look for decorations on the edges of each room that are angled awkwardly in order to best view any kind of activity.